Näätämö (river)

-The portion of the river within Finland, the Näätämö, is approximately 50 km long and drops down approximately 130 m from the elevation of Lake Iijärvi (193 m above sea level).
+The portion of the river within Finland, the Näätämöjoki, is approximately 50 km long and drops down approximately 130 m from the elevation of Lake Iijärvi (193 m above sea level).
 At several points, the river widens into lakes, of which the largest are Lakes Kaarttilompolo, Vuodasluobal, and Opukas.

-Based on annual catch, the Neiden is Norway's third most productive river for salmon fishing.
+Based on annual catch, the Neidenelva is Norway's third most productive river for salmon fishing.
 Atlantic salmon, lake trout, sea trout, graylings and pike are all indigenous species.